10 Snakes That Indulge In Cannibalism

 Source: iNaturalist user Amber M. King – CC BY 4.0

-This species faces endless predators on their namesake island, including owls, centipedes and mockingbirds.
-Worst of all, even their own species wants to eat them.
-Not can they complain, as western Galapagos racers (Pseudalsophis occidentalis) regularly give into the temptations of cannibalism themselves.
+This species faces endless predators on its namesake island, including owls, centipedes and mockingbirds.
+Worst of all, even its own species is attempting to eat them.
+Nor can they complain, as western Galapagos racers (Pseudalsophis occidentalis) regularly give in to the temptations of cannibalism themselves.

-This species lives in arid shrubland and deciduous woodlands, which makes fulfilling their cannibalistic fantasies all the more easy, giving them cover to advance and burst forward at the very last second.
-Galapagos racers live in isolated locations and scientists are only just uncovering their secrets.
+Galapagos racers live in arid shrubland and deciduous woodlands, which makes fulfilling their cannibalistic fantasies all the more easy, giving them cover to advance and burst forward at the very last second.
+Galapagos racers live in relatively isolated locations, and scientists are only just uncovering their secrets.

 9 New Guinea small-eyed snake